Sen. Elizabeth Warren: Trump is what happens when 'corruption invades a system'

 "Donald Trump is an accelerant," Warren said.
 "He takes a problem that has just been growing and growing and growing and he just sets it off.
 And makes it worse than it ever was."

-Warren also criticized Trump for his 2017 tax cut, claiming the move gives more than a trillion dollars to billionaires and corporations.
+Warren also criticized Trump for his 2017 tax cut, claiming that it gives more than a trillion dollars to billionaires and corporations.
 Warren called the cuts a "payoff" to donors, claiming the president is obvious in his attempts to create legislation that benefits the wealthy.

 “He takes this government, and he’s been pretty damn open about it, and he says this government works for the rich," Warren said.